tewebrepo/geotools-proximity-api/README.md

-Here's an updated `README.md` with detailed information on the codebase structure and file descriptions based on the Table of Contents provided.

----

 # NestJS GeoTools API with Redis Caching

 This project is a NestJS API for finding nearby cities based on latitude and longitude, with Redis integration for caching.
 The application structure and services are designed to support fast data retrieval and a scalable architecture.